-We respectfully request to be placed on the TAC meeting agenda for November 7, 2023, and the Conservation Commission agenda for November 8, 2023.
+We respectfully request to be placed on the TAC meeting agenda for December 5, 2023.
 If you have any questions or need any additional information, please contact me by phone at (603) 433-8818 or by email at NAHansen@tighebond.com.